 - It’s hard to do.
 24h fasting can mess with you.

-- I think that by allowing artificially sweetened drinks, it is killing a great deal of the benefits.
+- By allowing artificially sweetened drinks, it is killing a great deal of the benefits.
 Yes, it might be easier for people with a sweet tooth but this system is not about easy.
-Artificially sweetened drinks can not only still cause insulin to spike (and a lot of the benefits associated with fasting to drop), they are also very harmful for your gut bacteria.
+Artificial sweeteners in drinks still cause insulin to spike.
+In turn, this means we can forget about a lot of the benefits associated with fasting.
+They are also very harmful to your friendly bugs (probiotics).

 16/8 – LeanGains Protocol